Emotion Is Dead: Reception

 Emotion Is Dead was met with generally favorable reviews from music critics.
 The staff at Ultimate Guitar said it had "something for everyone; rock riffs, emo lyrics, [and] melodic rhythm".
 They noted that it was "very angry, but with a few slower more gentle songs."
 They added that the emotion that Detar "puts into his songs takes you to a whole new level in musical bliss."
 James Stafford of Cross Rhythms asked: "How can you describe this?
 It's rock, pop, alternative.
 The point is, it has so much to it."
 He went on to add that "[s]ometimes it's gentle, sometimes frantic, soft then heavy.
 It is eclectic, but in a good way - it's versatile."
 Jesus Freak Hideout staff member Kevin Chamberlin said that "[o]ne of the things that's great about the album is that they break free from the stereo-typical emo-punk genre".
 He found the album to be "much better" than their debut.

 Tanner Cusick of CMJ New Music Monthly wrote that the Juliana Theory's sound was "most engaging when some of the gloss is stripped away and a punkier edge is allowed to jut through".
 He said that if it was "possible to subtract the insipid elements from Third Eye Blind and modern Goo Goo Dolls and med their good parts, Emotion Is Dead might be the shiny, cohesive result.
 AllMusic reviewer Steve Losey wrote that the band "embraced vocal harmonies and pop flourishes, fashioning a sound that helped distinguish their band from the rest of the burgeoning emo scene."
 Exclaim! writer Michael Edwards. found it to be "more upbeat, almost jolly emo that skirts around the edges of that classification without truly committing to it."
 He mentioned that while they "do tend to rely on the same tricks again and again on every song", it was "hardly a criticism unique to this band."
 Punknews.org staff member Scott Heisel called it "just a very poppy rock record."
 He added that the album's first half was filled with "buoyant melodies that draw you in", while the second half "seems like its all filler."
 In a dismissive review from Punk Planet, writer Russell Etchen saw it as a highly "diverse album, ranging from Creed-like ballad crooning to Refused-like screaming [...]
 This band will probably be huge, and that makes me so, so sad".

 Prior to the release of the band's third studio album, Love, in 2003, Understand This Is a Dream and Emotion Is Dead had reportedly sold over 150,000 copies combined.

+The 2023 Australian film Emotion Is Dead took its name from the album.